Welcome to the Stoke Gabriel Community Land Trust

 When people live in affordable homes positive things happen.
 Relieved from the stress of high rents, there is at last opportunity to save money, undertake education and training and to confidently get on with their lives, knowing they can stay in their local community.

-We are working in collaboration with South Hams District Council, who currently have a fund of £2.88million to support affordable housing developments.
+We are working in collaboration with South Hams District Council, who will provide financial support and critical expertise to help bring any development to life.